View Engines

 - Short/alternative syntax only for control structures

 These are quite useful to ensure old school WordPress patterns don't creep in, but YMMV.
+You can switch them off by setting the global constant FORME_PLATINE_VALIDATION to false in your wp-config.php.

 Plates